-For humans, the act of traveling is almost as old as humanity itself.
+Customer retention in travel sector: how to turn travellers into loyal customers thanks to new communication technologies?
+For humans, the act of travelling is almost as old as humanity itself.
 For companies doing business in the travel industry, the question is how to insert, integrate and guide this innate need within a purchasing process that is manageable, predictable, measurable?

 And further, how can we transform the complex desire that drives us to travel into a consumer decision in a world of technological innovation that is changing at an incredible pace.

 How can we transform tourists into customers, not only to convince them of the value of our offering but, above all, to establish a lasting relationship with them based on trust?